tretyakovmipt/TIRF-magnet-calibration/README.md

 ## Non-linear case.

 In the non-linear case, the above approach does not work, so the simplest solution is to use deep learning.
-We’ll need much data for training and validation including the data where all voltages are applied simultaneously.
+We’ll need much data for training and validation, including the data where all voltages are applied simultaneously.

 This is the model I ended up with: